Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 A: I buy the chuck and those other cuts because it's sweeter to me.
 When I have a ground at a store, they use a high compression.

-Q: Maryland sells the ground meat.
+Q: Marilyn sells the ground meat.

 A: Yeah, and they use a high pressure grinder to make it.
 It homogenizes some of the fat molecules so it absorbs some of the blood in it and it takes the sweetness away.
 So when I cut them up like that and put it and pate it all at the same time, that blood and the fat are all dispersed evenly so it tastes a little bit better.
 And I'll make sauces.
 I'll make a sauce, one of my favorite sauces.
 The only problem I have is that it raises my libido.
 I don't have a girlfriend, so it's a little annoying.
 I'll get a little horny while I'm sitting there trying to work.
 But what it is, is you take about two large tomatoes and put them in a slice and put them in a quart jar.
 And you take one of those whole packages or two of dill.
 And you don't use the stems, you use mainly the stalks of it.
 You take the stems and the fronds on it, the tentacles.
 And you put that in there with, I use about a thin slice of onion, about like this, about this big around.
 About an eighth of an inch thick, maybe three-thirty seconds of an inch thick.
 And then I put two cloves of garlic in.